 Planting: Many varieties can be sown from seed.

 Caring for Your Joe-Pye Weed Plants

 You can keep your Joe-Pye plants shorter by cutting the stems back by half, in June.
 Cut back to just above a whorl of leaves.
 The plant will send out more stems and you should get more flowers on a shorter plant.

-Pests & Problems of Joe-Pye Weed
+Pests and Problems of Joe-Pye Weed

 Joe-Pye Weed is not usually bothered by pests or diseases.
 The biggest problem growing Joe-Pye Weed is keeping it from getting dry.
 The leaf edges will scorch if the soil is allowed to remain dry for too long.
 Too much strong sun will tend to yellow the whole leaf.

 If grown in a damp area, snails and slugs can be a problem.
-In rainy seasons, fungus diseases like rust and leaf spot, may affect the foliage.
+In rainy seasons, fungus diseases like rust and leaf spot may affect the foliage.